Romney Marsh: Roads

 Roads across the Marsh have always been narrow and winding.
 This is partly because of the hundreds of sewers and smaller drainage ditches, and because the grazing land is far more important than the roads.
 The lack of road signs and few villages can make navigating across the marsh very confusing for outsiders.
 Several minor roads have no finger posts at junctions at all and at others, it is possible to find two or three lanes apparently leading to the same village.

 Many of these lanes are built on the remains of enclosures used to "in" the Marsh.
 There is a dramatic section near Brookland, where a lane linking the Woolpack pub to Lydd is perched 2 or 3 m above the surrounding farmland, on the "Hook" wall.
 The section of road between Brenzett and Lydd Lane end is built on the Rhee wall, a medieval canal that brought water from higher up the river Rother.

 The main road is the A259 from Rye, which is narrow and winding to Brookland and Brenzett, where it splits in two.
 One arm becomes the A2070 and runs parallel to the railway to link the Marsh to Hamstreet, Ashford and the wider world.
 The other, still the A259, is good only as far as the junction with Lydd Lane (B2075) and leads to New Romney, Dymchurch, Hythe and eventually, Folkestone.

 The local bus routes on the Marsh are operated by Stagecoach in East Kent and link it to Ashford, Canterbury, Dover, Folkestone, Hastings, Northiam and Tenterden.

-The best way to see the Marsh is on cycle: the almost flat terrain, the narrow, almost deserted lanes, make it ideal for family jaunts.
 National Cycle Route 2 passes through the area; the section between Rye and Lydd is mostly off-road.
 From Lydd to Hythe, it uses quiet lanes; from Hythe it is possible to cycle along the sea wall to Folkestone, and ultimately (off-road) to reach Dover.